ga4gh/cat-vrs/schema/cat-vrs/core/def/CategoricalVariant.rst

 **Computational Definition**

-A change that occurs in a protein sequence as a result of genomic changes.
-Due to the degenerate nature of the genetic code, there are often several genomic changes that can cause a protein sequence consequence.
-The protein sequence consequence, like a :ref:`CanonicalAllele`, is defined by an `Allele <https://vrs.ga4gh.org/en/2.x/concepts/MolecularVariation/Allele.html#>` that is representative of a collection of congruent Protein Alleles that share the same altered codon(s).
+A representation of a categorically-defined domain for variation, in which individual contextual variation instances may be members of the domain.

 **Information Model**

-Some ProteinSequenceConsequence attributes are inherited from :ref:`CategoricalVariation`.
+Some CategoricalVariant attributes are inherited from :ref:`gks.core-im:DomainEntity`.

 .. list-table::
    :class: clean-wrap